Azawakh

 The Azawakh is a sighthound breed originating from Mali, traditionally used by nomadic tribes for hunting and guarding livestock.
 Standing between 23 to 29 inches tall and weighing 33 to 55 pounds, they are characterized by their slender build, long legs, and short coat, which can come in various colors.
 Known for their aloof yet affectionate temperament, Azawakh dogs are attentive and fiercely loyal, making them both devoted companions and effective guardians.

-Azawakhs are known for being aloof, affectionate, attentive, rugged, fierce, and refined.
+Azawakhs are known for being aloof, affectionate, attentive, fierce, refined.
 As a high-energy breed, they are highly responsive to training and thrive with regular mental and physical activity.
 They are better suited to households without young children and friendly with other dogs, making them a popular choice for families and experienced dog owners alike.

-Caring for a Azawakh means committing to minimal grooming โ a quick brush once a week is usually enough, intense daily exercise, and firm, consistent training.
+Caring for a Azawakh means committing to minimal grooming β a quick brush once a week is usually enough, intense daily exercise, and firm, consistent training.
 They do best in structured environments with experienced dog owners.

 At a Glance